- Shell 93.8%

 claude <directory> [options]

-If omitted, the wrapper prompts to use the current directory.
+If omitted, the wrapper prompts to use the current directory (or auto-accepts it when stdin is not a TTY, so non-interactive callers don't hang).
 All arguments that are not recognized by the wrapper are forwarded directly to the claude CLI inside the container, so every native flag works as expected.

 Examples